mbkemec/LB2_project_Group_8/README.md

 We combined all folds for training data and also benchmark data into one single file which contains all information together (for future analysis).
 But this time we have more columns for `Signal_Peptide`, `Transmembrane_Helix`,`Train`,`Fold`
 With using these columns, we can create and test model.
 In addition, whole `.fasta` files are located into `/fasta` folder.
 The model go there and read the file.

+## Data Visualization Overview

+The `data_visualization/` directory contains all scripts used to analyze and visualize the biological and statistical properties of the dataset.
+These visualizations help verify data quality, differences between positive and negative data and support biological interpretation before model training.

+Note: We did all the same analysis both train set and benchmark set!

+### 1. Shuffle Combined Dataset
+First of all before analysis, the merged dataset (`combined_dataset.tsv`) is shuffled to avoid fold based ordering of samples.

+- **Script:** `file_shuffle.py`
+- **Output:** `combined_dataset_final.tsv`
+This file is used as input for all further analyses.

+#### 2. Protein Length Distribution
+Visualizes the length distribution of positive vs. negative sequences.

+- **Script:** `proteinlenght.py`

+#### 3. Signal Peptide Length Distribution
+Compares the cleavage site lengths of signal peptides between training and benchmark sets, and this provides insights into the typical size range of signal peptides.

+- **Script:** `signal_peptide_graph.py`

+#### 4. Comparative Amino Acid Composition
+We compare the amino acid composition of signal peptides (SPs) against the SwissProt background distribution.
+This highlights which amino acids are enriched or depleted in SPs relative to general proteins.

+- **Script:** `comparison_aa.py`

+#### 5. Taxonomic Classification
+Analyzes the kingdom-level and species-level distribution of proteins.
+Useful to detect groups with high False Positive and False Negative risk.

+- **Script:** `taxonomic_classification.py`

+#### 6. Sequence Logos of SP Cleavage Sites
+Extracts motifs around cleavage sites using a window of **[-13, +2]** and generates sequence logos (via WebLogo).

+- **Script:**
+  - `motif_logo.py` -> motif extraction from fasta files.
+After using this script, we got `.tsv` files which are contain motifs for train and benchmark data.
+Then we use weblogo service to create sequence logo of SP cleavage sites.
+It is useful for showing conserved sequence patterns at cleavage sites.